NBA Capsules - Sport - NZ Herald News

 Enes Kanter finished with 14 points and 14 rebounds.

 Anthony Davis had 34 points and 15 rebounds for New Orleans.
-Jrue Holiday added 23 points and 10 assists and Terrence Jones scored 21 for the Pelicans.
+Jrue Holiday added 23 points and 10 assists, and Terrence Jones scored 21 for the Pelicans, who have lost nine of 12.

 WIZARDS 107, BULLS 97

-CHICAGO (AP) " John Wall had 23 points and nine assists as Washington rallied past Chicago for its third road victory of the season.
+CHICAGO (AP) " John Wall had 23 points and nine assists, and Washington rallied past Chicago for its third road victory of the season.

 Trey Burke and Marcus Thornton came off the Washington bench to spark a decisive fourth-quarter burst.
 Chicago closed to 97-93 with less than 3 minutes left, but Bradley Beal, Marcin Gortat and Wall followed with baskets to seal it.